Brantridge School benefits from an in-house therapy service.

-Susannah Englemann is our full-time Occupational Therapist, along with Andrea Parrott.
+Andrea Parrott is our Occupational Therapist.
 Occupational Therapy supports children to carry-out everyday tasks, including learning, to the best of their ability.
 Some children experience difficulties with fine motor skills (such as holding a pencil correctly or tying their shoelaces), gross motor skills (such as running and balancing), co-ordination and sensory integration (responding appropriately to the environment around them), which can all affect a child’s readiness to learn.

 All children have access to therapeutic support during their time at Brantridge.
 As we strive to achieve a blended therapeutic approach, therapists work closely with education and care staff to ensure pupils’ therapeutic needs are met across the waking-day curriculum.